symfony/symfony-docs/cookbook/routing/slash_in_parameter.rst

 Configure the Route
 -------------------

-By default, the symfony routing components requires that the parameters match the following regex pattern: ``[^/]+``.
+By default, the Symfony2 routing components requires that the parameters match the following regex pattern: ``[^/]+``.
 This means that all characters are allowed except ``/``.